 Guidance on the construction regulations

 This guide provides practical guidance to all those involved in construction on how to sensibly plan construction work.
-This ensures significant risks are managed from start to finish, and the structure is safe to build, use, maintain and eventually demolish.

 The guidance is divided into four parts: